 |이해 못해요||ihae mothaeyo||I don’t understand|

-Going to a place as wonderful as South Korea will bring you to different sorts of adventures which can be tiring but fulfilling.
-One of the first things you'll do when you arrive in Korea is looking for accommodation that is really budget-friendly but can still give you the Korean culture experience.
-Learn these basic words and phrases in Korean language that is related to accommodation to have smooth transactions.
+Going to a place as wonderful as South Korea will bring you different sorts of adventures which can be tiring but fulfilling.
+One of the first things you’ll do when you arrive in Korea is to look for accommodation that is really budget-friendly but can still give you the Korean cultural experience.
+Learn these basic words and phrases in the Korean language that is related to accommodation to have smooth transactions.

 We cannot talk about basic words and phrases in Korean language without some love and relationship phrases.
 After all, I bet one of the reasons why you’re here is because of your favorite Oppa and bias.
 And hey, pretty sure that the K-dramas never failed to make you fall in love or believe in true love even in mermaids like “Legend of the Blue Sea” and aliens like “My Love from the Star”.